AlfredAn/chess/README.md

 # Homework assignment 2 and 3 - Chess

-This repository contains two projects - ChessLib and ChessCmd.
-ChessLib is the library containing all the logic, and ChessCmd is a simple command line client based around it.
+This repository contains five projects:
+*   chesslib - A chess library containing all the game logic.
+*   chesscmd - A simple command line chess client.
+*   core - Chess GUI.
+*   desktop - Desktop launcher for the chess GUI.
+*   html - Javascript launcher for the chess GUI.
+Untested.

 ## Building instructions
 Ensure that you have Gradle installed and working properly.
-First build and clean the ChessLib project, then run the program from the DesktopLauncher class in the desktop subproject of ChessGame.
+The following applies to the desktop and chesscmd subprojects:

+*   To run the project, execute `gradle run`.
+*   To make the runnable jar, execute `gradle dist`.